-- The most effective approach to be undertaken in the execution of procurement exercise shall be outlined in Tender Plan for evaluation of vendors' proposal against a set of pre-approved technical and commercial evaluation criteria.
-The award recommendation shall be based on the pre-approved technical and commercial evaluation criteria. - The award recommendation shall be based on the pre-approved technical and commercial evaluation criteria and award strategy.
+- The most effective approach to be undertaken in the execution of procurement exercise shall be outlined in Tender Plan for evaluation of vendors' proposal against a set of pre-approved technical and commercial evaluation criteria. - The award recommendation shall be based on the pre-approved technical and commercial evaluation criteria and award strategy.